 Emphasizes writing as a tool of discovery and analysis; practice in active, critical reading; and attention to rhetorical situations and choices.
 It also introduces students to various discourse communities, modes, and conventions; research and information literacy skills; and the revision process.
 A grade of C- or better is required.
+LANG 120 must be completed within the first two semesters of enrollment at UNC Asheville.
 Fall and Spring.